roytang/blog/content/notes/2017/12/BdUzGKaAcpP/index.md

   media: games
   rating: 0.0
   title: 'The Legend of Zelda: Breath of the Wild (WiiU)'
+title: 'The Legend of Zelda: Breath of the Wild'
 ---

 Managed to beat the game before the new year came in.
 109/120 shrines. #zelda #botw